 Agriculture has provided us with food and income for thousands of years and it’s a vital part of who we are.
-Before Ireland became a member of the European Union the country was almost totally economically dependent on farming but we now also have plenty of hi-tech industries and global exports to help support us.
+Before Ireland became a member of the European Union the country was almost totally economically dependent on farming but we now have a more diverse, open economy that’s one of the fastest growing in the Eurozone.

-However, the farming sector is still crucial to Ireland’s economy.
-In fact agri-food is our most important indigenous sector employing 8.6% of the working population.
+However, the farming sector is still a vital cog in Ireland’s economic wheel and the agri-food sector employs 7.9% of the working population.

-Like their ancestors, modern Irish farmers face numerous challenges but many of today’s problems can’t be solved locally and farming is facing real threats from climate change, rising energy costs, food security and rural decline, as well as uncertainty surrounding Brexit.
+Like their ancestors, modern Irish farmers face numerous challenges but many of today’s problems can’t be solved locally.
+Farming is now facing real threats from climate change, rising energy costs, food security and rural decline, as well as uncertainty surrounding Brexit.

 Thankfully, being a Member State of the European Union means Irish farmers don’t have to face these issues alone and can co-ordinate with the other EU nations through the Common Agricultural Policy (CAP) to find solutions to global, as well as local, issues.

-The CAP was most recently reformed in 2014 after the Irish Presidency of the Council of the European Union agreed a number of significant changes and it will drive agriculture and the agri-food sector forward to 2020.
+The CAP was most recently reformed in 2014 after the Irish Presidency of the Council of the European Union, and the European Commission has already presented proposals for how the CAP will work beyond 2020.

-In 2017, the European Commission held a major consultation on modernising and simplifying the CAP that attracted almost 323,000 submissions from a wide range of stakeholders, including farmers and organisations with an interest in agriculture.
+The proposals follow a major consultation held in 2017 on modernising and simplifying the CAP.
+The consultation attracted almost 323,000 submissions from a wide range of stakeholders, including farmers and organisations with an interest in agriculture.

 It’s his responsibility to ensure that EU agricultural and rural development policies promote growth, investment and new jobs.
 Commissioner Hogan’s job is to act in the interests of the European Union as a whole.
 All commissioners are obliged to be independent so they don’t take instruction from national governments.

-The CAP is not only about looking forward, it’s also designed to protect what we already have.
-Preservation of our famously beautiful countryside is assisted through the CAP’s Rural Development Programmes and young farmers are being supported by CAP to ensure the brightest and best are attracted to careers in agriculture.
+The CAP is not only about looking forward; it’s also designed to protect what we already have.
+Preservation of Ireland’s famously beautiful countryside is assisted through the CAP’s Rural Development Programmes.

 The Department of Agriculture, Food and the Marine is the Managing Authority for Ireland’s Rural Development Programme (RDP).